jeffwiroj/slesion/README.md

 visulaization.ipynb plots our the output

 residual_unet.py has several unet variants including gated res unet and residual unet using add or concat.
+Gaussian Dropout is also in here.

+ECE.py is taken from Gpleiss